snac-cooperative/technical-docs/tat_requirements/co-op_background.md

 software develops: robustness, testing and QA, documentation, examples, consistent API.
 Most of the current software will be used in the production product.

-#### Required and Planned Functionality (All authors)

-(We need to break out each item into UI functionality, and API functionality.)

-#### Documentation

-System documentation is in http://gitlab.iath.virginia.edu in markdown files.

-Every aspect of the system requires documentation.
-Most visible to the public is the user interface for discovery.
-Maintenance will be complicated, and our processes are somewhat novel, so this will need to be extensive, well illustrated with screenshots, and carefully tested.

-Documentation intended for developers might be somewhat sparse by comparison, but will be critical to the on-going software development process.
-All the databases, operating system, httpd and other servers need complete documentation of installation, configuration, deployment, starting, stopping, and emergency procedures.